 - lines out the scope of work ahead with tangible milestones and priorities;

-- shortlists the tech stack and specifies system requirements;
+- shortlists the optimal startup tech stack and specifies system requirements;

 - finalizes on design according to research;